 This morning you will depart for Halifax.
 Upon your arrival in Halifax you will be transferred to your hotel.
 The balance of your day will be free to explore Halifax on your own.
 From your hotel it is an easy walk to some of the fine restaurants and shops that are in the area.

-Today is your day to enjoy The Royal Nova Scotia International Tattoo.
+After a leisurely morning, today is your day to enjoy The Royal Nova Scotia International Tattoo.
 Over the years, the show has been seen by well over 2,000,000 spectators and has hosted tens of thousands of performers from 21 countries.
 In terms of annual economic impact, it generates tens of millions for the province of Nova Scotia and the Halifax Regional Municipality.
 Indeed, it will be a most enjoyable day.

 Your day is completely free to wander among the many sites that attract people to Halifax.
 Your tour director will have plenty of ideas on how to spend your day.